yadavayush834/magento-aiproductrecommendation/README.md

 - **Smarter Search** — a user searches "silk saree" → the query is converted to a vector → OpenSearch k-NN finds semantically similar products, even if they don't share exact keywords.
 - **Product Recommendations** — a user views a product → a "You May Also Like" section on the product page shows similar products, based on stored vector similarity rather than manual category rules.
-- **Nightly Updates** — a cron job at 2 AM re-embeds any products that changed that day, so recommendations stay fresh without a full manual re-index.
+- **Scheduled Updates** — a nightly cron job re-embeds any products that changed that day, so recommendations stay fresh without a full manual re-index.

 ---